YU-JAN/portfolio/finalproject.md

 - Do you recommend me talk to anyone else and can you make that connection?

-#### Findings
+#### Testing Notes

 ##### Test participant 1
 - The section separators were not clear
-- There was no summary to connect everything,so a little bit overwheling (you dont have a connection between story and Andrea) --> Summary needs to be more visible, connect back to Andrea, and make sure if readers follow.
+- There was no summary to connect everything, so a little bit overwhelming (you don't have a connection between the story and Andrea) --> Summary needs to be more visible, connect back to Andrea, and make sure if readers follow.
 - The lack of visual data (it's more just text, did not see too many graphics)
 - The visual representation could be more creative/illustrative
 - The sexual harassment section does not have visual, maybe need more data points on that.
 - I should have more objective reasoning behind why
--  (action) not be an uber driver, but I will probably read the recommended action and verify the source.
+-  (action) Not be an uber driver, but I will probably read the recommended action and verify the source.
--  What is the intention about the story.
-I think this study should motivate more people to conduct more study and urge Uber/Lyft to show more dataset.
+-  What is the intention of the story.
+I think this study should motivate more people to conduct more studies and urge Uber/Lyft to show more datasets.

 ##### Test participant 2
 - The color palette for different charts needs to be consistent.
 - Some chart labels are missing, which causes more confusion while reading the chart.
 Please make sure all charts have labels on the x and y-axis.
 - Detailed feedback on weekly earning comparison: In your paragraph, you said the income gap is 7%, while looking at the chart I feel the gap is more than 7%

+#### Test participant 3
+- The transition from the background information to Andrea's story is not smooth.
+- There is a Chinese character on the Tableau map.
+You can change the language setting.
+- Summary section is needed.
+It does not need to be one more paragraph, maybe one sentence is good.
+- The visual does not look eye-catching.
+Consider adding different types of charts.
+- My call to action is to read more articles and news before taking any further action like signing a petition.

+#### Summary of Testing Result
+- The color palette needs to rearrange and match the presentation.
+- Should have a summary in each paragraph to help readers recap and summarize the important parts.
+- Customize the call to action to different user groups.

 ## Moodboard